 - The city of Corinth is a fascinating destination that showcases the ancient and modern history of Greece.
 Visitors can explore the ancient ruins of Corinth and the modern city, which offers shopping, dining, and other attractions.

-Although an Athens travel guide will prove to you that Athens is one of the most significant destinations in Greece, it is not the end-all-be-all.
+Although an Athens travel guide will prove that Athens is one of the most significant destinations in Greece with world-renowned archaeological sites, it is not the end-all-be-all.

 Following your visit to the archaeological site, you can enjoy traditional Greek flavors in one of the seaside taverns of the region; fresh fish and local delicacies enhance the charm of the idyllic setting.